The Cannabis Now Guide to Camping & Cannabis

-Whether you already have your social group’s annual camping trip written into your calendar or want to gather your favorite people together for some time outdoors, summer is a good time to get out in nature and soak up the sun before the seasons start to change.
+Whether you already have your annual camping trip written into your calendar or want to gather your favorite people together for some time outdoors, summer is a good time to get out in nature and soak up the sun before the seasons start to change.
 Plus, camping with friends and family is a fun way to recharge when you need to take a break and escape the daily grind.
-Think of it as a mental health holiday designed to calm the spirit and ease the mind — especially if you bring cannabis along to deepen the relaxation.
+Think of it as a mental health holiday designed to calm the spirit and ease the mind — especially if you bring cannabis or high-quality CBD along to deepen the relaxation.

 Smoking or vaping cannabis is one of the easiest ways to incorporate weed into a weekend of rejuvenation.
 You can bring your favorite go-to strains to enjoy while chilling out or being active.
 A calming strain can help to decrease stress and anxiety, ease insomnia or enjoy a lazy time around the fire.
 An invigorating strain can increase your energy, enhance your senses or improve your mood.
 If you plan on smoking, make sure you have an alternative plan in case it’s way too windy, it spontaneously rains or the environment doesn’t allow you to carry out your original plan.
 Vapers need to remember to bring a charger to keep their device functioning throughout the camping trip.

-Edibles are also a quick, convenient and take up virtually no room when it comes to packing.
+Edibles are also quick, convenient and take up virtually no room when it comes to packing.
 Plus, since they are usually non-perishable, you don’t have to worry about keeping it cold or the heat making them go bad before you can enjoy them.
-You can also make your own cannabis-infused food at home to bring with you or bring what you might need with you to make it while you’re there.
+You can also make your own cannabis-infused food at home to bring with you or bring what you might need to make it while you’re there.
 Try spreading some canna-butter on bread, frying an egg in canna-oil or put a few drops of tincture in some iced tea or flavored sparkling water.

 Infused topicals can help relieve post-hike soreness, skin discomfort from too much time in the sun or relieve tense muscles from an uncomfortable sleeping situation for those that are roughing it.
 If you plan to be out in the elements or exerting yourself, consider mixing your preferred topical into sunscreen or regular lotion.
 You’ll thank yourself later.